michellab/a3fe/docs/getting_started.rst

 Please note that if you are suppling parameterised input files, **the ligand must be the first molecule in the system and the ligand must be named "LIG"**.
 The former can be achieved by reordering the system with BioSimSpace, and the latter by simply editing the ligand name in the prm7 files.

+**The parameterisation step is liable to failure** and you may find it easier to parameterise the protein and waters using tleap.
+Once you have the files protein.rst7, protein.prm7, and ligand.sdf (and optionally waters.prm7 and waters.rst7), you can use the notebook supplied in EnsEquil/Ensequil/data/example_run_dir/parameterise_and_assemble_input.ipynb to parameterise the ligand and create the parameterised input files required by EnsEquil.

 Running Simulations
 *******************